George Jordan (Medal of Honor)

-George Jordan (1847 – October 24, 1904) was a Buffalo Soldier in the United States Army and a recipient of America's highest military decoration—the Medal of Honor—for his actions in the Indian Wars of the western United States.
+George Jordan (c.
+1847 – October 24, 1904) was a Buffalo Soldier in the United States Army and a recipient of America's highest military decoration—the Medal of Honor—for his actions in the Indian Wars of the western United States.

 Biography

-Jordan joined the Army from Nashville, Tennessee after the Civil War, initially joining the 38th Infantry.
-By 1880 was serving as a Sergeant in Company K of the 9th Cavalry Regiment in New Mexico.
+Born into slavery, after the Civil War Jordan joined the Army from Nashville, Tennessee.
+He initially joined the 38th Infantry of the US Colored Troops.

+By 1880 he was serving as a Sergeant in Company K of the 9th Cavalry Regiment in New Mexico.
+They were known informally as Buffalo Soldiers.
 On May 7, 1890, he was awarded the Medal of Honor for his actions at the Battle of Tularosa on May 14, 1880, and at Carrizo Canyon on August 12, 1881.
 He was also awarded the Certificate of Merit for his actions at the Carrizo Canyon engagement, which brought with it an additional $2 a month in extra pay.

 In 1887, Jordan was commended by the commander at Fort Robinson for capturing an escaped prisoner.
 Jordan reached the rank of First Sergeant before leaving the Army in 1897.
-After retirement, he lived in a community with fellow Buffalo soldiers in Crawford, Nebraska.
+After retirement, he lived in a community with fellow veteran Buffalo Soldiers in Crawford, Nebraska.
 He died in 1904 and was buried in Fort McPherson National Cemetery, Maxwell, Nebraska.